realmorg/realm/apps/web/src/pages/docs/learn/children.md

   </alphabet-element>
 </realm-demo>

-## The truth about `<slot>` tag
+## The Truth About `<slot>` Tag

 Under the hood, the `<slot>` tag within the Shadow DOM can only be slotted to a single node.
-In the provided example below, you will observe that the `<slot name>` tag renders only the last child of the custom element that has a slot attribute.
+In the provided example below, you will observe that the `<slot name>` tag renders only the last child of the custom element that has a `slot` attribute.
 This behavior aligns with the basic functionality of slots.

 ```html
 <custom-element name="slot-name-demo">